Newcastle Council Members

 Burford’s work continues to emphasize compassion, shared responsibility, and policies that uplift all residents.
 She remains a dedicated advocate for a Newcastle that celebrates its full diversity.

 Ariana Sherlock lives in the Hazelwood neighborhood with her husband Ryan, their children Adelai and Liam, and their rescue dog Fid.
 Since relocating from Portland, Oregon, to Newcastle in 2013, they have embraced the community and its many amenities, finding a perfect home near Donegal Park and the public library.
-Ariana has been an active member of the Newcastle City Council since 2020 and was re-elected in 2023, currently serving the second year of her second four-year term.
+Ariana has served on the Newcastle City Council since 2020 and was re-elected in 2023 to a second four-year term running from 2024 through 2028.
+In 2026, her Council colleagues elected her to serve as Mayor for a two-year term.

 As a personal chef, Ariana's culinary skills are regularly featured in the monthly community magazine Newcastle Living.
 She has also served as the president of both the Hazelwood Elementary School PTSA and the Hazelwood Community Association.
-Her vote to raise the Pride flag at City Hall on May 20, 2025, is part of her broader commitment to an inclusive and responsive local government.
-She continues to advocate for a city that reflects and supports the full diversity of its residents.
+Focused on maintaining a high quality of life for all residents, she has advocated for state funding for parks, trails, and transportation projects, helping secure more than $1 million in grants for Newcastle.
+Her vote to raise the Pride flag at City Hall on May 20, 2025, reflects her broader commitment to an inclusive and responsive local government.

 Tom Griffin